PERFORMANCE

 COVID UPDATE - The pandemic brought to a halt all activity in 2020 with no international fixtures being played.
 With the game returning in 2021, the MEA tournament was still on pause, and RLFG were able to complete a significant domestic performance programme detailed below.

-As the RLFG managed the exit of the pandemic, with club activity returning and more players engaging in the game than ever before, the HANetf National team and the Leopards have gone from strength to strength.
+As the RLFG managed the exit of the pandemic, with club activity returning and more players engaging in the game than ever before, the HANetf National team and the Leopards went from strength to strength.
 After a successful Origin Series to unearth the best 20 domestic players, the National Team faced off against the Presidents XIII in September, which was broadcast live for the first time ever on GTV+.
-Interest has continued to accelerate with Oxford University being the first true student rugby league side to tour West Africa in July of 2022.
+Interest continued to accelerate with Oxford University being the first true student rugby league side to tour West Africa in July of 2022.

-In it's short history the National Team has also welcomed Heritage Players from both the UK and Australia, and if you have links through Ghanaian parents and or grandparents, you will be eligible to represent Ghana.
+In its short history the National Team has also welcomed Heritage Players from both the UK and Australia, and if you have links through Ghanaian parents and or grandparents, you will be eligible to represent Ghana.
 We are currently ranked 31 in the World via the IRL system.

-GAME 1: LOSS V NIGERIA 12-23 | Ocotber 3 2019 (MEA CHAMPIONSHIPS)
+GAME 1: LOSS V NIGERIA 12-23 | October 3 2019 (MEA CHAMPIONSHIPS)

-GAME 2: WIN V CAMEROON 10-4 | Ocotber 6 2019 (MEA CHAMPIONSHIPS)
+GAME 2: WIN V CAMEROON 10-4 | October 6 2019 (MEA CHAMPIONSHIPS)

 GAME 3: WIN V PRESIDENTS XIII 30-16 | September 26 2021 (None sanctioned)